3 Key Takeaways on Data Mining

-In the next stage, you’ll assess your data sources.
-Data visualization tools like Google Data Studio, Tableau, or Grapher allow you to explore the properties of your data to decide which information will be useful to achieve your goals.
+Next, you need to assess your data sources.
+Data visualization tools like Google Data Studio, or Chartio allow you to explore the properties of your data to decide which information will be useful to achieve your goals.
 Understanding your data also helps you determine which data mining strategies will produce the insights you want.

-In the data preparation stage, you'll use ETL (extract, transform, load) strategies to prepare your data for analysis.
-You can use an automated, cloud-based ETL solution like Xplenty to extract your data from different business applications, cloud-based SaaS platforms, and other sources—then transform the information and optimize it for high-speed analysis.
+Before data can be analyzed, it needs to be cleaned and organized.
+Data preparation happens through a process called ETL (extract, transform, load).
+You can use an automated ETL solution like Xplenty to extract your data from different business applications, SaaS platforms, and other sources—then transform the information and optimize it for high-speed analysis.
 Ultimately, the ETL process cleanses the data, addresses missing information, and makes sure your data mining applications can analyze the information as a whole.

 4. Analyzing, Mining, and Modeling the Data

-At the heart of the data mining process, you’ll introduce the prepared data to business intelligence (BI) tools—like Tableau Server, Looker, InsightSquared, Amazon QuickSight, or Microsoft Power BI.
-These tools will use different machine learning algorithms to mine the data for patterns and forecast future trends.
-More on this below!
+The prepared data is then fed into business intelligence (BI) tools—like Tableau Server, Looker, InsightSquared, Amazon QuickSight, or Microsoft Power BI.
+These tools use different machine learning algorithms for data mining to unearth patterns and forecast future trends.

 5. Reviewing and Sharing the Findings Across the Organization